 Consider the advantages of offshore banking as an expat or company located in Belgium.
 This guide explains the benefits of offshore banking.

-Offshore banking is a niche service, often utilised by those requiring international financial services.
+Offshore banking is a niche service, often for those requiring international financial services.
 This overview of offshore banking offers guidance to expats and companies in Belgium for understanding and choosing international financial services.

 Introduction to offshore banking

-Essentially, an offshore bank is a bank located outside the account holder’s country of residence, typically in a low tax jurisdiction.
+Essentially, an offshore bank is outside the account holder’s country of residence, typically in a low-tax jurisdiction.
 These banks tend to offer financial and legal advantages over domestic banking arrangements.
-Estimates have placed the value of capital that is banked with these institutions at 26 percent of the world’s wealth.
+Estimates place the value of capital at these institutions at 26% of the world’s wealth.

 Reasons for offshore banking

-People choose to bank offshore for several reasons.
-Those living or working abroad may find that holding an international bank account makes it easier for them to manage their finances when they are outside the country.
+People opt for banking offshore in Belgium for several reasons.
+Those living abroad may find that international bank accounts make it easier to manage their finances outside the country.

-Accounts are often available in multiple currencies, which can be more convenient for someone making or receiving payments in different currencies.
-In addition, more complex foreign exchange features may be available e.g. being able to fix currency prices for up to a year in advance.
+Accounts are often available in multiple currencies.
+This can be more convenient for someone making or receiving payments in different currencies.
+In addition, more complex foreign exchange features may be available, such as being able to fix currency prices in advance.
 This removes the uncertainty that can be a feature of dealing internationally.